 "Fine," I replied sharply.

 Nurse Joy kept on smiling but soon noticed the Poke Ball in my hand.
-"Someone defeated your Pokemon!" she gasped.
+"Someone defeated your Charizard?!" she gasped.

 I waited in the lobby until Nurse Joy came out with the Poke Ball in her hand.
-"Your Pokemon is back to perfect status," she said.
+"Your Charizard is back to perfect health," she said.

 "OK," I said.
-I turned around and was about to leave.
+Taking the Poke Ball, I turned around and was about to leave.

 "Wait up!"
 Nurse Joy called after me.
 "This letter is for you."
 She raised her hand, which was holding a white envelope.

 I took it from her hand.
-"Thanks," I murmured as I gazed at the letter.
-You have been chosen for Project Alpha.
-Wait for us at your current location and we will pick you up there.
+"Thanks," I murmured as I gazed at the letter:

 "Project Alpha?"
 I asked.
 "What is this about?"